HiPERCAM/hipercam/docs/reduction.rst

 --------------------

-Tracking multiple targets in multiple CCDs over potentially tens of thousands of frames is a challenge.
+Tracking multiple targets in multiple CCDs over potentially tens of thousands of frames can be a considerable challenge.
 A single meteor or cosmic ray can throw the position of a target off and you may never recover.
 This could happen after many minutes of reduction have gone by, which can be annoying.
 It is by far the most likely problem that you will encounter,